dip000/godot-landscaper/README.md

 * You don't have to use the terrain shader in runtime.
 Just copy the baked images and use them in your own materials

 # Author notes
-Hi, thanks for passing by!
+Hi, thanks for passing by!<br />
-I'm not quite sure if I missed any important detail that completely breaks this whole plugin so I'd be glad to hear what you have to say!
+I'm not quite sure if I missed any important detail that completely breaks this whole plugin so I'd be glad to hear what you have to say!<br />
-See ya!
+See ya!<br />